The After-Hours Dilemma Every Contractor Faces

 Smart triage means categorizing calls:

-- True emergency (active water leak, no heat in winter, exposed wiring): Dispatch immediately
+- True emergency (active water leak, no heat in winter, exposed wiring): Escalate immediately to the responsible human dispatcher or on-call owner

 - Urgent but not emergency (water heater out, AC broken in summer): Book for first thing tomorrow